ianrtaylor/the-little-schemer-project/cps-notes.md

+*Chapter 8: Lambda The Ultimate* addresses the concept of [Continuation-Passing Style](https://en.wikipedia.org/wiki/Continuation-passing_style).
+I really struggled with these concepts, so here are some notes on the subject.

-Here are some notes on `multiinsertLR&co`, which is a really challenging exercise.
+Specifically these are my idiosyncratic notes on `multiinsertLR&co`, which is a really challenging exercise.

 The definition provided by the book for `multiinsertLR&co` is:
 ```scheme